-The Human Capital Management and Compensation Committee of our Board of Directors provides advice and oversight of our policies and strategies in relation to culture and human capital management, including diversity, equity and inclusion.
+The Human Capital Management and Compensation Committee of our Board (Compensation Committee) provides advice and oversight of our policies and strategies in relation to culture and human capital management, including diversity, equity and inclusion.

-We had 676 full-time employees at December 31, 2022 and our principal executive offices are located at 10375 Professional Circle in Reno, Nevada.
+We had 717 full-time employees at December 31, 2023 and our corporate headquarters are located at 2340 Corporate Circle, Suite 200, Henderson, Nevada.

-Human Capital - We believe that our employees are among our most important resources and they are critical to our continued success, good name and reputation.
+Human Capital - We believe that our employees are among our most important resources and they are critical to our continued success and good reputation.
 Our strategy is to attract and retain responsible, talented and experienced individuals through various initiatives that promote inclusion, diversity and fair pay.
-We continue to take positive action to increase diversity and inclusion within the Company.
-For example, we made improvements in female representation in leadership roles, and launched a review of hiring, promotion and succession practices at all levels within the Company.
+We continue to take positive action to increase diversity, equity and inclusion within the Company.
+We continue to review our hiring, promotion and succession practices at all levels within the Company.
+In recent years, we have made improvements in female representation in leadership roles such that women currently represent 63% of all our employees, 70% of our managers and supervisors, 44% of our vice presidents and directors, 67% of our executive team and 33% of our members of the Board.
 Through these initiatives, we seek to create an inclusive and engaged work community, minimize employee turnover, and improve recruitment.

 The work environment we create and the way our employees treat and interact with one another affects job satisfaction and the way we perform our jobs.
-We respect the privacy and dignity of all individuals and recognize that our employees want and deserve a workplace where they are respected and appreciated.
+We respect the privacy and dignity of all individuals and recognize that our employees want and deserve a safe and healthy workplace where they are respected and appreciated.
 All employees must contribute to the creation and maintenance of such an environment.

 We are committed to providing equal employment opportunity to qualified applicants without regard to race, creed, color, religion, sex, national origin or ancestry, age, marital status, pregnancy, sexual orientation, gender identification, medical condition, genetic information, disability, veteran status, and/or any other characteristic protected by law.
-This policy extends to all areas of employment, including recruitment, selection and placement, compensation, promotion and transfer, disciplinary measures, demotion, layoffs and terminations, testing and training, working conditions, awards and benefits, and all other employment-related actions.
+This policy extends to all areas of employment, including recruitment, selection and placement, compensation, promotion and transfer, disciplinary measures, demotion, layoffs and terminations, testing and training, working conditions, awards and benefits, and all other employment-related matters.